iamda-y/Chard/README.md

 - *nobody067481* - Found bugs with installer and tested a lot of emulators.
 - *DarkDonkey* - Testing QEMU and working on improving performance.
 - *Quince* - Recommending GUI apps that work with Chard.
-- *VALID* - Reporting Flatpak bugs.
+- *VALID* - Reporting Flatpak bugs, discord issues, heroic bug, and more.
 - *Rein* - Reporting Bubbelwrap breaking everything.